 Data analytics help you listen to what people say about your brand.
 Analytics provides you with social media chatter.
 If you combine that with customer behaviour, it’s easy to identify the ideal audience that you should be targeting.
 You can do it better than everyone else and keep customers coming in.

 Data helps you understand your target audience better.
 Data analytics arms you with creative insights that help your venture better market to your customers.
-You can preview your campaigns and polished them for optimal results.
+You can preview your campaigns and polish them for optimal results.